kiugfractal/SEProject/Project.md

 Normal flow: Choose Add User -> Write user's info -> confirm

-Branching: Grant priviliges to users for helping admins manage the application
+Branching: If createing user fails, the system will show errors for the admin( for example: the user is available already)

-Other activities: None
+Other activities: Grant priviliges to users for helping admins manage the application

 End state